The Employment Law Review: Denmark

 The minimum notice required from the employer to terminate an employment relationship is dependent on the employee's length of continuous service, and is between one and six months, to expire at the end of a calendar month.
 The minimum notice required from the employee is one month, to expire at the end of a calendar month.

-The minimum notice periods required to be given by the employer are:
+The minimum notice periods required to be given by the employer are as follows:

 |Employment period||Notice period|